AdobeDocs/experience-manager-cloud-service.en/help/forms/create-form-data-models.md

 >
 >Once you add new data sources or update existing data sources in a form data model, ensure that you update the binding references, as appropriate, in Adaptive Forms<!--and interactive communications--> that use the updated form data model.

-## Context aware configurations for specific run modes {#context-aware-config-run-mode}
+## Context aware configurations for specific run modes {#runmode-specific-context-aware-config}

 [!UICONTROL Form Data Model] utilizes [Sling context-aware configurations](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/context-aware-configs.html) to support different data source parameters to connect with data sources for different [!DNL Experience Manager] run modes.